nanux-io/nanux/README.md

 # Nanux

-Nanux is a toolkit fordeployig microservice.
+Nanux is a toolkit for deploying microservice.

 *Work in progress*